My Family Member Has Been Arrested.

 What Do I Do?

 This document is a step-by-step guide to help families cope with the criminal justice system in Yolo County when a family member who suffers from a mental illness is arrested.
-This informational guide was written by NAMI volunteers based on their own personal experience in consultation with Yolo County Alcohol, Drug, and Mental Health Department staff and staff from California Forensic Medical Group (CFMG) and the Sheriff’s Department to help families navigate the forensic system.
+This informational guide was written by NAMI volunteers based on their own personal experience in consultation with Yolo County Health and Human Services Agency (HHSA) staff and staff from California Forensic Medical Group (CFMG) and the Sheriff’s Department to help families navigate the forensic system.
 We are not attorneys, and this is not intended to be a substitute for professional legal advice.
 Please assist your family member in obtaining proper legal representation.

 TABLE OF CONTENTS